LeeDLUffy/Logical-Reegression/README.md

 Exploratory Data Analysis (EDA):

-Check for missing values

-Analyze distribution of target variable (Exited)
+Load the churn dataset into the pandas dataframe

+Explore the dataset by checking its dimensions, data types, missing values, and summary statistics.

-Analyze the distribution of other features and their relationship with the target variable
+Visualize the distribution of the target variable and explore its relationship with other variables using histograms, box plots, scatter plots, and correlation matrices.

+Check for outliers, anomalies, and data quality issues.

+Transform and preprocess the data as needed (e.g., scaling, encoding categorical variables, imputing missing values).

 Logistic Regression:

-Prepare the data for modeling by encoding categorical variables, splitting into training and testing datasets, etc.
+Split the data into training and testing sets.

-Fit a logistic regression model to the training data
+Train a logistic regression model using the training data.

-Evaluate the model's performance on the testing data
+Evaluate the model's performance using appropriate metrics such as accuracy, precision, recall, and F1 score on the testing data.

-Analyze the model's coefficients to understand the feature importance in predicting churn.
+Interpret the model's coefficients to gain insights into the relationship between the target variable and the predictor variables.

+Tune the model's hyperparameters if needed to improve its performance.

+Validate the model's generalization performance using cross-validation or holdout validation.

+Draw conclusions and make predictions on new data using the trained model.